gnosisguild/zodiac-modifier-delay/packages/gelato-web3-function/README.md

     allowanceInterval: 7150, // unit is blocks (7150 blocks is roughly one day on mainnet) },
 });

+await web3Function.secrets.set(
+  {
+    RELAY_API_KEY: "<YOUR GELATO RELAY API KEY>",
+  },
+  taskId
+);
 ```

+### With Gelato app

+Go to https://beta.app.gelato.network/ and create a task in the desired interval and providing the IPFS CID `QmYcfTe7pMaSEHpVAUvTQp6BjofXc8rAz5mnvgUR9t2bkm`.

 More info: https://docs.gelato.network/developer-services/web3-functions/running-web3-functions